cert-ee/cuckoo3/docs/src/configuring/routing.md

 Instead of having Cuckoo rooter apply per-task routing, it is of course also possible to simply provide internet access to the entire subnet of all your analysis machines.

-In the following setup we arere assuming that the interface assigned to our KVM VM is ``virbr0``, the IP address of our VM is ``192.168.122.100`` (in a ``/24`` subnet), and that the outgoing interface connected to the internet is ``eth0``.
+In the following setup we are assuming that the interface assigned to our KVM VM is ``virbr0``, the IP address of our VM is ``192.168.122.100`` (in a ``/24`` subnet), and that the outgoing interface connected to the internet is ``eth0``.
 With such a setup, the following ``iptables`` rules will